kalletolonen/shoppinglist/README.md

 * Django 3.2
 * Sudo access
 * A production server
-* Some knowledge in object oriented programming
+* Some knowledge of object oriented programming

 ### Install virtualenv & Django